haskellfoundation/tech-proposals/proposals/accepted/050-ghc-base-libraries.rst

 3. Run the test suite of those packages that have a testsuite that

-   (a) is usable (e.g. that doesn't take too long to run)
+   (a) is usable (e.g. that doesn't take too long to run),

-   (b) does not have dependencies that are outside (1),
+   (b) does not have dependencies that are outside the set mentioned in point (1), and

-   (c) passes before the change to GHC/base.
+   (c) passes before the change to GHC/``base``.

    This checks semantics as well as types.

-1. Running the performance test suite of some carefully chosen packages.
+4. Running the performance test suite of some carefully chosen packages.
    This checks for performance regressions.
 Similar to (3), except that perf suites are less common and often more expensive to run.

-2. Develop a new suite of performance tests, specifically for base.
+5. Develop a new suite of performance tests, specifically for base.
    This is quite open-ended; it is not clear what would be desirable, or how much it would cost.

-3. Some modules in ``ghc-internals`` will very directly affect exports of ``base`` (e.g via shim).
+Some modules in ``ghc-internals`` will very directly affect exports of ``base`` (e.g via shim).
 These modules could be identified, via the existing ``CODEOWNERS`` mechanism, to ping CLC on any commit to those modules.
 This list could be selective, or include all of ``ghc-internals``, at CLC's preference.

 Some of these are cheap to do; others are less so.
 Fortunately the HF seems willing to help.

 *But whatever we do here will be a step forward* from our current, unsatisfactory situation.
 Moreover, they will help with CI for changes to GHC itself!
-(It is rather *more*\ likely that a commit to GHC's simplifier will cause a perf regression in some package, than a commit to ``ghc-internals``.)
+(It is rather *more* likely that a commit to GHC's simplifier will cause a perf regression in some package, than a commit to ``ghc-internals``.)

 Discussion
 ==========